What's your exercise personality? Are you more willing to run until you drop or keep pumping weights until your muscles turn to jelly?

 Cardio exercise is great for reducing your risk of heart disease and other cardiovascular problems like blocked arteries.
 It quickly increases your metabolism and pushes your body to burn calories, so it is excellent for weight loss.
 Cardio can also increase the feel-good chemicals in your brain that will put you in a better mood and help you respond more efficiently to stress.

-Strength training has the distinct advantage of making you stronger.
+Weight training has the distinct advantage of making you stronger.
 It also promotes weight loss because building muscle increases your overall metabolism.
-Strength training can help make your bones stronger and can help you avoid physical injuries.
+It can help make your bones stronger and can help you avoid physical injuries.

 How do they work together?